 It's a fascinating and exciting time to be involved in Electrical Systems.
 Our propulsion systems for ships are moving towards full electric or hybrid architectures, and we’re investing in electrical technologies for our aircraft engines of the future.
 Our products and systems are increasingly using electrical components to realise customer benefits.

 Our Electrical Engineers research, develop, design, test and manufacture advanced electrical systems and components, including rotating machines, power electronics and energy storage systems.

 You should have excellent communication skills, a flexible attitude and bags of initiative.
-In the UK you'll need either an MEng or an MSc, along with a 2:1 degree minimum and an A-level grade B or above in Maths and Physics (or Chemistry if you did not study Physics).
+In the UK you'll need an Meng, MSc, MPhys or MMath, along with a 2:1 degree minimum and an A-level grade B or above in Maths and Physics (or Chemistry if you did not study Physics).

-If you're from the US you'll be an Engineering major with a minimum overall GPA of 3.3.
-Other candidates will need the national equivalent of these qualifications (visit naric.org.uk for more on this).
+If you’re from the US you'll be an Engineering major with a minimum overall GPA of 3.0 Other candidates will need the national equivalent of these qualifications

 Our salaries, rewards and benefits vary from region to region.
 See our Rewards and Benefits section for more details about your location.

 Find the programme that interests you and apply online.
 You'll be asked to answer a number of questions, as well as providing the usual career history information.
 Remember – this is your opportunity to really sell yourself.
 For support on your rights to work in the UK please visit www.ukba.homeoffice.gov.uk